 - Projects must directly address sustainable development/or climate change with a particular emphasis on balancing the needs of future generations – this could be through financing, frontline services, advocacy, education, communication, legal/policy change or business solution.

 - Projects should be clearly associated with one or more of the seven principles of climate justice:

 - Respect and protect human rights

 - Ensure that decisions on climate change are participatory, transparent and accountable

 - Highlight gender equality and equity

 - Harness the transformative power of education for climate stewardship

 - Use effective partnerships to secure climate justice

-- A fully sponsored delegate place to attend the One Young World Summit 2019 in London, UK.
+- Access to the One Young World Summit 2021 in Munich

 How to apply?